 ABOUT ALBERT HALL

 A Grade II listed Wesleyan chapel in Manchester City Centre closed and hidden for over 40 years.
-Resurrected by Mission Mars, the people behind Albert’s Schloss, Trof, Gorilla and The Deaf Institute, as an unrivalled events venue, restaurant and bar.
+Resurrected by Mission Mars, the team behind Albert’s Schloss, as an unrivalled events venue, restaurant and bar.
 The grand and ornate chapel has been restored into a stunning music hall and is set to become one of the most atmospheric music and events venues in the UK.

 With a full calendar of live music and club events throughout the year the past twelve months has seen Albert Hall feature live shows from Beck, Sam Smith, Primal Scream, Manic Street Preachers, Placebo, Suede, Underworld, Tame Impala and has been an excellent home for club nights such as Bongo’s Bingo, La Discotheque, Warehouse Project, Glitterbox, Fatboy Slim, Community, Elrow, Steve Aoki & more.